 The Situation

-During every adventure weekend, you come across interesting plants, animals, fungi, and insects – some you are familiar with and others that are totally unique.
+During every outdoor adventure weekend, you come across interesting plants, animals, fungi, and insects.

 What if there was a FREE smartphone app that let you:

-- participate in local and international projects to identify certain groups of discoveries, for example, Amphibians in Western Pennsylvania or Eastern Ohio Fungi
+- Participate in local and international projects, for example, Amphibians in Western Pennsylvania or Eastern Ohio Fungi

 The Solution

-The perfect way to record, identify, and share the wild things you find on your adventures is to download the iNaturalist app!
+The perfect way to record, identify, and share the wild things you find on your adventures is the iNaturalist app!

 The Review